3100/trahald/README.md

 Yet another simple wiki on git.

+* realtime preview in editing
+* markdown
+* utf-8 page title and contents (You can use 日本語, français, ...)
+* bootstrap

 You need:

-* git or redis as backend database.
+* git or redis(mainly for Heroku) as backend database.
 * ruby 1.9.3 (2.0.0 does not work with this wiki by now.)
 * linux or mac. (now engage in support for windows.)